jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-22.md

-+++
+---
-title=  "1778 Letters"
+title: "1778 Letters"
-heading=  "Chapter 22"
+linkTitle: "Chapter 22"
-description=  "Soon after Smith settled in Edinburgh" date=  2015-09-09 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-21" linkbtext=  "Chapter 21" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-23" linkftext=  "Chapter 23"
+description: "Soon after Smith settled in Edinburgh"
-# btext=  Chapter 22
-+++
+date: 2015-08-14
+author: "Rae"
+image: "/covers/life.jpg"
+---

 Soon after Smith settled in Edinburgh, he received a presentation copy of a new edition of Maximes from his old French friends=
 - the Duchesse d’Enville and